Allow me to introduce you to Jim and Susan.

 Turn the reasons why they can’t into reasons why they can

-Next, time you want to send out an reminder about your event, don’t just keep asking people to go.
-They may already want to, but their brain and life have put up roadblocks that say, ‘NO.’ You just need to address them and knock them down.
+Next time you want to send out a reminder about your event, don’t just keep asking people to go.
+They may already want to, but their brain and life have put up roadblocks that say, ‘NO.’ Knockdown those roadblocks by addressing them directly.

 After all, Jim and Susan deserve a night out don’t they?